 The main entrance to the church – profusely decorated with statues – is reminiscent of the porches of the great French cathedrals.

 The interior consists of one wide nave illuminated by large, fifteenth-century stained-glass windows.
 The nave is flanked by aisles with twenty-eight side chapels.
 Of note here are the tombs of Count Ramón Berenguer I and his wife.

 One of the highlights inside the cathedral is the crypt below the Capella Major (chancel) which contains the sarcophagus of Santa Eulalia.
 The cathedral also has a beautiful choir at the center of the nave with magnificently carved choir stalls.
 The enclosure around the choir is decorated with reliefs that narrate the life of Santa Eulalia.

 The cathedral is famous for its fourteenth-century cloister, with a central courtyard surrounded by a marvelous Gothic portico.
 There are always thirteen geese in the courtyard.
-Each goose represents one year in the life of the martyr Santa Eulalia, a young girl alledgedly tortured to death in the fourth century by the Romans for her religion.
+Each goose represents one year in the life of the martyr Santa Eulalia, a young girl allegedly tortured to death in the fourth century by the Romans for her religion.
 The cloister also contains a small museum with precious liturgical artifacts.